geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 Configuring LDAP
 ----------------

+`Lightweight Directory Access Protocol (LDAP) <https://en.wikipedia.org/wiki/Ldap>`_ enables GeoNetwork to verify usernames and passwords to a remote identity store.
+LDAP implementation uses the default GeoNetwork Login User Interface elements.

+GeoNetwork currently has 2 approaches to configure LDAP.
+Verify also the alternative approach in :ref:`authentication-ldap-hierarchy`.

 The LDAP configuration is defined in ``WEB-INF/config-security/config-security.properties``, you can then configure your environment updating the previous file or overriding the properties in the file ``WEB-INF/config-security/config-security-overrides.properties``.